This double chocolate French macaron recipe has been perfected by my Aunt Carla and myself.

 To make these, you’ll need to follow this French macaron recipe with just a couple alterations.

 For the shells, you won’t need any food coloring, but you will need 1/3 cup of alkalized cocoa powder.

-You can follow the directions for the white coconut macarons, but add the alkalized cocoa powder to the sifted almond flour and sugar.
+You can follow the directions for the white coconut macarons, but add the alkalized cocoa powder (affiliate link) to the sifted almond flour and sugar.

 Make both ganache flavors and fill your pretty brown, chocolate macaron shells with white chocolate for a little extra contrast.

 Be sure to use a template because matching them is crucial to have a good looking final product.

 You could easily add mint, and even a little green food coloring to the white chocolate ganache for beautiful St. Patrick’s Day macarons.

 For what occasion would you use this double chocolate French macaron recipe?